About Catriona Pollard – Sculptural Fibre Artist

 My artwork is profiled across major art and design media.
 Watch at ABC TV and Gardening Australia and read in the feature in Good Weekend, SMH/The Age.
 I’m profiled in the Book: Woven Together: Weavers and Their Stories (Gingko Press).
 See the media section for a compete list.

-I’ve been selected for residencies including Gunyah artist-in-residence, Police Point, Mornington Peninsula, Domaine de Boisbuchet, France, 2021 Northern Beaches Artist in Residence and BigCi.
+I’ve been selected for several residencies including Studio H, Canada; Salamanca Art Space, Hobart; Gunyah artist-in-residence, NSW; Police Point, Mornington Peninsula; Domaine de Boisbuchet, France, Northern Beaches Artist in Residence and BigCi, Blue Mountains.

 Educator

 As a dedicated professional educator, I hold sold out sculptural basketry weaving workshops in Australia and internationally and teach for design and craft centres.
-I hold demonstrations for organisations including the Australian Design Centre and Sydney Living Museum, and give artist talks at galleries and community groups.
+I hold demonstrations for organisations including the Australian Design Centre and Museums, and give artist talks at galleries and community groups.
 I established the online SchoolofBasketryArt.com with students from around the world.

-See my art portfolio for for residential and commercial spaces.
+Click to see my art portfolio for residential and commercial spaces.